Stop people-pleasing so you can say no without guilt.

 → You can pause without it feeling dangerous to do so.

-Because your body stops treating requests like something you have to do to survive.
+This happens because your body stops treating requests like something you have to do to survive.

 There’s a reason saying no feels so hard.

-Read a short, grounded breakdown of why your body reaches for “yes” before you’ve had time to choose.
+Get oriented around why your body reaches for “yes” before you’ve had time to choose.

 Why most advice doesn’t stick.